Apple please add USB-C to the iPhone

 USB-A is the unquestioned standard for USB power and data connections.
 If Apple were to put its weight behind USB-C, that would be a major signal to the industry to begin a consolidated transition.
 That's exactly what happened once Apple backed the Qi wireless charging standard with the iPhone 8, 8 Plus and X in 2017.

-A similar backlash happened in 2016 when Apple removed the headphone jack in favor of Lighting.
+A similar backlash happened in 2016 when Apple removed the headphone jack from the iPhone in favor of Lightning.
 Apple's push to have one connector for everything on the iPhone shows how committed it is to Lightning.

-Also, not all USB-C connections are made the same which can be confusing.
-For example, if you're buying a USB-C to headphone jack dongle there are several kinds and not all will work with all phones.
+Also, not all USB-C connections are made the same.
+This can be confusing.
+For example, if you're buying a USB-C-to-headphone jack dongle, there are several kinds and not all will work with all phones.

-Lighting feels like a tighter physical connection than USB-C. I was editing video on a new MacBook Pro via a USB-C connected external hard drive.
+Lightning feels like a tighter physical connection than USB-C. I was editing video on a new MacBook Pro via a USB-C-connected external hard drive.
 Occasionally, when the cable was nudged the hard drive disconnected.
-Whereas, I've seen people hold their iPhone up from a connected Lightning cable like a prized fish.
+Whereas I've seen people hold their iPhone up from a connected Lightning cable like a prized fish.

-Apple loves thin things, and despite the similar size, Lighting is still thinner than USB-C. Apple also loves wireless and introduced AirPods at the same time it dropped the headphone jack.
+Apple prizes slimness, and despite the similar size, Lightning is still thinner than USB-C. Apple also loves wireless and introduced AirPods at the same time it dropped the headphone jack.
 It makes sense that the company would drop the Lightning connector when wireless charging is fast enough to be a viable alternative.

 Discuss: iPhone with USB-C: Here's why we want it -- and probably won't get it